-The module covers a number of important topics from contempt and defamation to libel and slander.
+These modules cover a number of important topics from contempt and defamation to libel and slander.
 There are a number of restrictions on reporters in certain scenarios, so it is key to know what you can and can't write or say at specific times.